mjirik/LarSurf.jl/package_description_for_developpers.md

 * [examples](examples/) This directory is more organized.
 It shoud be usefull for newcomer.
 * [experiments](experiments/) Experiments prepared for paper.
 * [graphics](graphics/) Images used on web or for presentation
-* src
+* [src](src/)  sources for surface extraction from grid volumetric data.
+The core of the package.
-** [import3d](src/import3d.jl) Functions for surface extraction from grid volumetric data.
+  * [import3d](src/import3d.jl) Functions for surface extraction from grid volumetric data.
 The double faces are removed by searching for duplicities in the list of Vertices and then searching of duplicities in Faces.
-**
+  *

 ## The experiment mode